lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 - Define two networks – replication and data access – within the vSphere environment in addition to the NICs.
 The replication network cannot be assigned to the same network as the data access network because it might create a loop.
 Preventing a loop is handled by ordering an additional portable IP block and is covered in the next step.
 - Acquire the credentials used for {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}, including the {{site.data.keyword.BluSoftlayer}} user name, {{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}} user name, and the API key associated with the {{site.data.keyword.BluSoftlayer}} user name.
 - Knowledge of VMware Sphere terminology and administering vSphere ESXi environments.
 This knowledge includes, but is not limited to, use of the vSphere web client, vSphere client, and assignment of hardware resources including networking and storage.
-- Turn off the on-premises AltaVault appliance, or Suspend Replication using the **Replication > Storage > Cloud Settings** page.
+- Turn off the on-premises AltaVault appliance, or Suspend Replication by using the **Replication > Storage > Cloud Settings** page.
 The on-premises AltaVault appliance cannot be actively replicating data or connected to the container/bucket that you are going to use to access the archive in {{site.data.keyword.BluSoftlayer}}.
 - Obtain a copy of the exported configuration file of the on-premises AltaVault or access it through a URL.

 ### Ordering Two Portable Private Networks and Configure vSphere